ArianaPapantonio/Final_project_module_2/README.md

-# 🎵 Final Project Module 2 - Music Streaming APIs analysis
+# 🎵 Final Project Module 2 - Music Streaming analysis

 This project was developed by **Marta Gamarra**, **Ariana Papantonio**, **Macarena Peña**, **Fiona Sánchez** and **Yolanda Serrano**  as part of the **Data Analytics Bootcamp** at **Adalab**.

-The goal of this project was to practice data extraction from multiple public APIs, clean and transform the data, design a relational database structure, and analyze music consumption patterns in the digital era.
+The goal of this project was to practice data extraction from multiple public **APIs**, clean and transform the data, design a relational database structure, and analyze music consumption patterns in the digital era.
 We focused on building ETL processes, creating a database in **MySQL**, and generating insights based on queries about song and artist popularity.

 ---

-## ✨ Project Overview
+## 📌 Project Overview

 **MusicStream: Analyzing Song Popularity in the Digital Era** is an initiative focused on studying the popularity of songs and albums on the fictional platform _MusicStream_.
 By leveraging advanced data extraction and analysis techniques, the project aims to answer key questions about music consumption trends in the digital world.

 ---

-## ✨ Project Objective
+## 🎯 Project Objective

 The main goal is to identify the most popular songs and albums on _MusicStream_, using multiple external data sources, such as: